wangdi4/llvm/llvm/docs/Intel/XmainAlloyGerrit.rst

 No update in review.log for an extended period of time.

-- Abort current alloy run by replying #abort#, and start from scratch by replying #restartscratch#
+- Abort current alloy run by replying ``#abort#``, and start from scratch by replying ``#restartscratch#``.

+Restart alloy gerrit run after an infrastructure failure(picl/crun/copylist etc)

+- Clean all alloy gerrit runs for the patch in question by replying ``#clean#``.
+  It will abort ongoing alloy run and remove workspace, recreate workspace from latest head and run corresponding alloy run.

 To reproduce exact workspace used by Alloy Gerrit, look for reproducer link in Gerrit post.